Luteolin-7-O-glucuronide 2"-O-glucuronosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucuronate and luteolin 7-O-beta-D-glucuronide, whereas its two products are UDP and luteolin 7-O-(beta-D-glucuronosyl-(1→2)-beta-D-glucuronide).
+Luteolin-7-O-glucuronide 2"-O-glucuronosyltransferase is an enzyme that catalyzes a chemical reaction which converts the flavone, luteolin-7-O-glucuronide, to a disaccharide by adding a sugar acid at one of the hydroxy groups of the starting material, which is the product of a similar reaction catalyzed by luteolin 7-O-glucuronosyltransferase, with uridine diphosphate (UDP) as byproduct.
+It was characterised from rye.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucuronate:luteolin-7-O-beta-D-glucuronide 2-O-glucuronosyltransferase.
 Other names in common use include uridine diphosphoglucuronate-luteolin 7-O-glucuronide, glucuronosyltransferase, LMT, and UDP-glucuronate:luteolin 7-O-glucuronide-glucuronosyltransferase.